Loot - Seasons 1-3

 Does it pass the Bechdel Test?
 YES

 Additionally, this sitcom gives them nuance by showing their everyday problems.
 Molly frequently deals with people who treat her as an extension of her wealthy, tech guru ex-husband, John Novak (Adam Scott), rather than as an independent person with her own mind.
 Molly also sympathizes with John’s new fiancée, a free-spirited Southern woman named Luciana (D’arcy Carden).
-While the two women initially try to outdo each other, Molly and Luciana eventually become friends and overcome their rivalry, proving that women don’t have to view each other as competition.
+While the two women initially try to outdo each other, Molly and Luciana eventually become friends and overcome their rivalry, proving that women don’t have to view one another as competition.

 Nor is Molly one-dimensionally perfect.
 Her bitterness about her divorce, and her desire for others to like her, often leads to disaster.
 For example, during a bird hunting expedition in Season 3, Episode 6’s “What’s Up With Us,” Molly brings an elaborate camping van to impress her boyfriend and co-worker, Arthur (Nat Faxon).
 But the van accidentally kills the coveted bird that he and the rest of the birding group had been waiting all day to see.
 By showcasing Molly’s mistakes, while making her good intentions clear, Loot sends the message that imperfect women are still deserving of empathy and understanding.